 Assessments using different criteria conclude that Po Toi has a high ecological value.
 This is due to the diversity of habitats found on the island together with its special geographical location.
-Many species of conservation interest including the endangered Romer's Tree Frog which is endemic to Hong Kong and threatened avifauna such as Swinhoe's Egret, Japanese Yellow Bunting, etc. are regular visitors to Po Toi.
+Many species of conservation interest including the globally endangered Romer's Tree Frog which is endemic to Hong Kong and threatened avifauna such as the globally vulnerable Swinhoe's Egret and Japanese Yellow Bunting are regular visitors to Po Toi.
 Po Toi is therefore a globally important site for biodiversity conservation.